OpenStack VXLAN

 --dns-nameserver 8.8.8.8 tenant-subnet

-Verify the VNI assignment:
+Verify the assigned VNI:

 openstack network show tenant-net -c provider:segmentation_id